Our Services

 Helpful Resources

-Adenomyosis is a condition where the uterine lining (endometrial tissue) grows into the muscular wall of the uterus, leading to heavy, prolonged periods, severe pelvic cramps, and chronic discomfort.
-It is frequently mistaken for endometriosis because symptoms overlap significantly.
+Adenomyosis is a gynecologic condition in which endometrial tissue (the uterine lining) grows into the muscular wall of the uterus.
+This causes heavy or prolonged menstrual bleeding, severe pelvic cramps, painful intercourse, and chronic pelvic discomfort.
+Adenomyosis is commonly mistaken for endometriosis or fibroids because the symptoms overlap significantly.

-Today, adenomyosis can often be diagnosed through imaging like MRI or transvaginal ultrasound, eliminating the need for surgery in many cases.
-Treatment options include pain relievers, hormonal therapies (such as IUDs or oral contraceptives), minimally invasive procedures like uterine artery embolization, and—in severe cases—hysterectomy.
+Adenomyosis is now most often diagnosed using imaging such as transvaginal ultrasound or MRI, which has eliminated the need for surgical diagnosis in many cases.
+Treatment options range from NSAID pain relievers and hormonal therapies (like hormonal IUDs or oral contraceptives) to minimally invasive procedures such as uterine artery embolization, and—in severe cases—hysterectomy.

-Because adenomyosis symptoms mirror several other gynecologic conditions, self-diagnosis can be misleading and delay relief.
-Taking a free, instant, online symptom check can help you quickly identify whether your symptoms align with adenomyosis or another condition, giving you clarity and a confident starting point for your next conversation with a clinician.
+Because adenomyosis symptoms closely mirror those of other gynecologic conditions, self-diagnosis is often misleading and can delay effective treatment.
+Taking a free, instant, online symptom check can help you quickly determine whether your symptoms align with adenomyosis or another condition—giving you clarity, peace of mind, and a confident starting point for a more productive conversation with your clinician.

 Adenomyosis is a common uterine condition where the lining of the uterus (endometrium) grows into the muscular wall (myometrium).
 Over time, these misplaced cells cause the uterus to thicken and enlarge, often leading to: